 Whether you’re an e-expert or a complete internet novice, the internet is a brilliant and cost-effective tool for generating new business and getting your services out there.
 The vast majority of adults in the UK are frequent internet users – and many of them are using it to search for tradespeople.
 A few simple tactics can help you cash-in on this opportunity, building your business and maximising ROI – read on to find out how you can increase your income and make sure you’ll be fully booked for the foreseeable future.

-Yes.
-Simply put if you want more business - you’ll need a website.
-It doesn’t have to be complicated – we know you’re probably not a coder, and full-blown websites are often expensive - just a few essentials will help your trade business immensely.
+Simply put, if you want more business you’ll need a website.
+It doesn’t have to be complicated or costly - all singing and dancing websites are often expensive - just a few essentials will help your trade business immensely.
+There are a number of website creation platforms where you can create your own website free of charge.

 One of the main reasons for having a business website is Search Engine Optimisation (SEO).
 You may have heard this term before, if you haven’t, it’s just another way of saying ‘getting to the top of Google’.
 And why do you need to be at the top of Google?
 Think back to the last time you needed to find a website, book a restaurant or movie, or just needed an answer to a question – what did you do?